 Angelica Kauffman was one of the most internationally celebrated artists of the 18th century.
-“Miss Angel”, as she was known, was highly skilled and versatile, producing history paintings, portraits, landscapes and decorations for aristocratic clients and royalty throughout Europe.
+'Miss Angel', as she was known, was highly skilled and versatile, producing history paintings, portraits, landscapes and decorations for aristocratic clients and royalty throughout Europe.

-Born in Chur, Switzerland to the artist Josef Kauffman, she was a prodigious talent in both art as well as music.
+Born in Chur, Switzerland, to the artist Josef Kauffman, she was a prodigious talent in both art as well as music.
 She conquered Italy, France, Poland, Russia and also Great Britain enjoying the illustrious patronage of Catherine the Great, Maria Carolina of Naples and Joseph II of Austria among others.

-Angelica Kauffman, RA (Swiss, 1740-1807) | Portrait of Louise Henrietta Campbell as the muse of literature, oil on canvas, 74 x 61cm.
+Angelica Kauffman, RA (Swiss, 1740-1807) | Portrait of Louise Henrietta Campbell (1772-1829), seated full-length, in a white dress holding a pencil and drawing, oil on canvas, 74 x 61cm.

-Lauded as the “Female Raphael of the Arts”, she was described variously as “Perhaps the most highly cultured woman in Europe” and “The best being of the world.
-It has no concept of such a talent”.
+Lauded as the 'Female Raphael of the Arts', she was described variously as 'Perhaps the most highly cultured woman in Europe' and 'The best being of the world.
+It has no concept of such a talent'.
 She painted the most famous and fashionable of the day including David Garrick and Goethe.
 She was distinguished as one of only two women to be founder members of the Royal Academy of Arts, established in 1768 – an honour not bestowed on another female artist until 1936.

-There has been much discussion in recent years of the neglect shown to female artists in Western art, particularly with regard to under representation in museum collections and inferior prices achieved for works on the market in comparison with male counterparts.
+There has been much discussion in recent years of the neglect shown to female artists in Western art, particularly with regard to under-representation in museum collections and inferior prices achieved for works on the market in comparison with male counterparts.
 Thankfully the pendulum has begun to swing in the other direction and the work of Angelica and other female artists is now receiving the attention and status within the canon that they so rightly deserve.
 Prices have increased at auction and there is a greater appetite amongst museums and galleries to acquire her work.

 email@example.com | 01279 817778